austinbrodeur/501_assignment1/README.md

-### Source code files and more detailed READMA in src directory.
+### Source code files and more detailed README in src directory.